 - Aspheric lenses are thinner and flatter, which reduces the cosmetic appearance of "large eye" if you're far-sighted, or "small eye" if you're near-sighted.

-- Multi-focal (progressive) lenses correct both near- and long-distance vision, usually in the 40+ age group.
+Multi-focal (also called progressive) spectacle lenses correct both near- and long-distance vision, usually in the 40+ age group.

 After deciding on the type of lens you want, choose the coating: